 60. Make Tissue Paper Art using bleeding tissue paper.
 It’s really cool!
 You can turn boring vases into something more magical, or just sit down and play around with the medium like we did for this Hot Air Balloon Art project.

 62. Unscramble words in a word scramble game like these!
-Word scrambles are great ways to pass the time, and can reaffirm new vocabulary words to your little learners.
+Word scrambles are great ways to pass the time and can reaffirm new vocabulary words to your little learners.

 63. Try a candy science experiment like these 15 Candy Science Experiments for Kids.
 These experiments cover a range of topics from the basic scientific method to osmosis and chromatography, they’ll prove that there’s more to your favorite candies than just sugary sweetness!

 64. Make a play mat from a shower curtain liner, it’s SUPER easy to create with just a simple inexpensive shower curtain liner, a Sharpie marker, and some crayons!
-Kids can have fun drawing roads for cars, cities, or just enjoy doodling their own artwork!
+Kids can have fun drawing roads for cars, and cities, or just enjoy doodling their own artwork!

 65. Let loose and sing your favorite songs!

 66. There’s nothing I want more during wet, rainy weather than to cook a batch of soup!
 Try taking online cooking classes and work through some new recipes as a family.
 We made our own batch of homemade minestrone soup and it’s seriously SO easy!
-It’s a great way to get the kids involved in a simple recipe and fun option for using up any extra or leftover vegetables.
+It’s a great way to get the kids involved in a simple recipe and a fun option for using up any extra or leftover vegetables.

 67. Build the tallest block tower you can!
 See who can build their tower highest before they fall down.

 68. Our entire family loves to play charades!
-We have such a riotous good time acting out all the different cue cards!
+We had such a riotous good time acting out all the different cue cards!
 You can easily make your own game or head over to our post for a free printable Halloween Charades Game.